Film Scoring

 Have a Nice Armageddon

 This video was made using mostly stock footage with the exception of my brief cameo appearance as the Antichrist.
-The original objective was to write some dark scary music, but it’s always easier for me to write certain genres with some visual stimulation, so voila, here’s the result.
+The original objective was to write some dark scary music, and it’s always easier to write certain genres with some visual stimulation, so voila, here’s the result.
 By the way, this story is totally fiction.
 Any similarity to the real Antichrist or the actual Armageddon about to take place on the Earth is purely coincidental.